What’s special about this farmers' market?

 Our oldest established farmers' market going strong on Chapel Market.
 Favourites include Perry Court Farm fruit and vegetables and Nigels’ Lettuce and Lovage range of salads, plants and herbs.
 Chegworth Valleys’ range of apple juice and fruit.
 Seasonal cut flowers from Grange Nursery, plus fresh pasta, milk and cream, cakes and bread, organic and free range meat, poultry and eggs, seasonal fish and much more.

-Runners up; Perry Court Farm and The Tomato Stall
+Joint runners up; Perry Court Farm & Nigel's Lettuces and Lovage

 Islington Farmers Market was featured on The Farmers Country Showdown on BBC1.
 If you missed it, see HERE with farmer Nigel Dyer and honey man Curtis Thompson.